hovig/web3-fabric-voting-dapp/README.md

-# Blockchain DApp - {Web3, Ethereum, Solidity, Hyperledger Fabric, Hyperledger Chaincode EVM}
+## Blockchain DApp - {Web3, Ethereum, Solidity, Hyperledger Fabric, Hyperledger Chaincode EVM}
 Simple Web3 Hyperledger Fabric - Hyperledger [Burrow EVM](https://github.com/hyperledger/burrow) Voting Decentralized Application

-Run smart contracts from Solidity onto Ethereum Virtual Machine (EVM) that is embedded into Hyperledger Fabric to compiles these contracts as bytecode, of course, with the help of the chaincode.
+With few clicks, run smart contracts from Solidity onto Ethereum Virtual Machine (EVM) that is embedded into Hyperledger Fabric to compiles these contracts as bytecode, of course, with the help of the chaincode.

 * The following architecture puts together an understanding of the component blocks that are making the application work: